wagnertimo/emarketcrawlR/README.md

-# emarketcrawlR: crawling data from the european energy market (EPEX SPOT)
+# emarketcrawlR: crawling data from the european energy market (EPEX SPOT, EEX)

 ## Goal

-This R package provides functions to crawl the european energy market EPEX SPOT in Paris at https://www.epexspot.com There are three trading auctions:
+This R package provides functions to crawl the european energy market EPEX SPOT in Paris at https://www.epexspot.com and https://www.eex.com
+There are three trading auctions at the EPEX SPOT (status quo: all implemented):
- - Intraday Continuous Trading at EPEX SPOT
+ - Intraday Continuous Trading: `getIntradayContinuousEPEXSPOT()`
- - Intraday Auction at EPEX SPOT
+ - Intraday Auction: `getIntradayAuctionEPEXSPOT()`
- - Day-Ahead Auction at EPEX SPOT
+ - Day-Ahead Auction: `getDayAheadAuctionEPEXSPOT()`

 For all auctions, except the Intraday Auction (only german), french, german and swiss market data is available.
 The crawiling functions for this trading auctions return price data (in €/MWh) and volume (MWh) as well as different block prices for that day, especially base and peak load prices.

+Status quo the PHELIX DE Future price data of the EEX is implemented:
+- Phelix-DE Futures: `getPHELIXDEFuturesEEX()`

 ## Get Started